-Cleft lip and Cleft palate are among the most common birth defects.
-While the fetus is developing in Mom’s womb, the lip and palate fuse together.
-If they do not fuse together, it results in this deformity which can be minor or severe and may even affect the entire palate and/or nose.
+Cleft lip and Cleft palates are among the most common birth defects.
+While the fetus is developing in the mother’s womb, the lip and palate fuse together.
+If they do not fuse together, it results in this deformity, which can be minor or severe and may even affect the entire palate and/or nose.

 Of all babies who are born with this defect, a third have only a cleft

-Babies with cleft palates have a higher risk of developing ear and respiratory infections.
+Babies with cleft palates are at higher risk of developing an ear and respiratory infection.

 What is Cleft Lip?